-The current rating of a power supply is a big factor in choosing the correct unit for your application.
+The current rating of a power supply is a big factor in choosing the correct unit for an application.
 The general rule of thumb is that the power supply needs to have a higher current rating than the combined maximum current requirement of all the units connected to the power supply.
-What this means is it is a good practice to pick a power supply that has enough juice to supply all the linear actuator assuming they are all operating at the highest load possible for their rating.
-It is ideal to overshoot the current rating requirement due to the potential extra load your system might experience that is outside of your design.
-The current draw on the maximum load is on the Progressive Automations website and each product’s datasheet.
-We provide power supplies which have a current rating as low as 1 Amp, and as high as 40Amp.
+It is ideal to overshoot the current rating requirement due to the potential extra load the system might experience that is outside of the design.
+The current drawn on the maximum load is on the Progressive Automations website and each product’s datasheet.
+We provide power supplies that have a current rating as low as 1 Amp, and as high as 40 Amps.

 Compact solutions employing a 12-volt DC linear actuator are typically powered by portable batteries.
 However, the vast majority of systems are stationary, making it better to supply AC power with a system using power transformers directly from the electrical network.
 Another viable option is energizing the 12V electric linear actuator with stationary batteries through the converter that creates AC out of provided DC power.

 The environment of the application can also dictate which power supply to use.
 If the application allows for an enclosure of the power supply or the power supply is located in a dust-free indoor area, not much consideration needs to be given to the IP rating of the power supply.
 However, if the power supply will be exposed to the elements, it is needed to select one with a sufﬁcient IP rating.
 The PS-20-12-67 power supply that Progressive Automation carries has an IP rating of IP67.
 It is well protected and is designed to use in an outdoor environment.